 Arrival at CSHL: Please check in at Grace Auditorium or the Banbury Conference Center upon your arrival in Cold Spring Harbor.
 You will be contacted via email to indicate on which campus your course will be held.

 Housing: Housing assignments are provided in your registration packet upon check-in at CSHL.
 Accommodations are a mixture of single and double occupancy rooms with other course participants, and all rooms are equipped with wireless internet access and telephone.
+Default housing for all students is double occupancy .
 Roommate requests are honored wherever possible; please contact the course registrar in advance if you wish to request a particular roommate.
 All course faculty and invited lecturers are housed in single-occupancy rooms.

 Parking: If you plan to drive a car to CSHL, you can request a temporary parking permit from the Meetings & Courses office upon check-in.
 Any vehicle on grounds without such a permit will be towed at the owner's expense.
 There is no charge for parking on the CSHL campus.

 Childcare: Family housing is primarily reserved for the course instructors and faculty.
 Given the very intensive nature and long hours of the courses, as well as the limited availability of family housing, we strongly advise against trainees bringing children to CSHL.
 If you have no other option, we do maintain a list of local childcare facilities (including CSHL's Mary D. Lyndsay Childcare Center) and local summer camps for older children, as well as a roster of trusted childminders with whom parents may arrange babysitting services directly.
-Please contact the Registrar AnnMarie Ballew (email@example.com) to discuss your childcare needs, and she can connect you to an appropriate service.
+Please contact the Meetings & Courses office (firstname.lastname@example.org) to inform us of your childcare needs, and we can try to direct you to an appropriate service.
 You may also enquire about financial aid (see above) to partially support childcare costs during your stay.

 Communications: CSHL has both wired and wireless internet access throughout much of the campus.
 Computers and printers are available on the main and lower levels of Grace Auditorium.
 Participants can receive telephone messages (516 367 8346) and faxes (516 367 8845) via the Meetings & Courses office in the lower level of Grace Auditorium.
 Tan-colored house phones are located throughout the campus, and all guestroom phones have voicemail capabilities.